aramis-lab/clinicadl/docs/Interpret.md

 ```
 where:

-- `INPUT_MAPS_DIRECTORY` (path) is a path to the MAPS folder where the model and the json file
+- `INPUT_MAPS_DIRECTORY` (path) is a path to the MAPS folder containing the model which will be interpreted.
-  are stored.
 - `DATA_GROUP` (str) is a prefix to name the files resulting from the interpretation task.
 - `NAME` (str) is the name of the saliency map task.